mstkgw/ccSAG/README.md

 #### As the output files,
-* Cleaned contig file from all cleaned reads is in the desinated output directory.
+* Cleaned contig file from all cleaned reads is in the assigned output directory.
 * Cleaned read file of each SAG is in the "output directory/QC" named "*_cleaned.fastq".